 Be prepared to fall for the hotel's three resident felines; the staff became so smitten they built them their own two-storey cat house on the grounds.

 Children are warmly welcomed and there are grounds to roam, extra beds to be added and adapted menu items but not much more in the way of kid-specific arrangements.
+Please note, from 2021, the hotel will only allow children over 12 to stay.

 The building was respectfully renovated using only natural materials and local craftsmen.
 Fruit and vegetables are grown in the tiered kitchen gardens and honey and olive oil are produced on site.
 Low-consumption LED lighting is used throughout the hotel and grounds and plastic straws have been banished from the bar.